kasturimitra/countriesOfTheWorld/README.md

 As literacy rate goes up, birthrate comes down.
 This isn't a bad thing; it means literate individuals are capable of family planning.
 With limited resources and the world population reaching almost 8 billion, population growth is a cause for concern and needs to be tackled.

+A better measure would be infant mortality rate, which would tell us the quality and accessibility of a country's medical infrastructure.

+<iframe src="https://public.tableau.com/views/WorldData_17/LiteracyInfantMortalityCorrelation?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Literacy Mortality Correlation)

+Note that infant mortality cannot be equated with family planning as it is a calamity, not a choice.
+Death of children will stunt the growth of a nation as it means poor health standards and/or lack of accessibility or affordability to healthcare.

+Clearly, as literacy rates go up, mortality rates come down.
+Literate individuals are much more likely to be able to contribute to the medical sector and access it in times of need.

 Another thing we could check is the dependence of technology on literacy rate.

 <iframe src="https://public.tableau.com/views/WorldData_17/LiteracyPhoneCorrelation?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Literacy Mobile Correlation)